smcclab/smc-course/_deliverables/03-lens-performance.md

 #### What are the late penalties for this deliverable?

-The CASS late penalty of 5% per day [applies in this course]({% link 01-policies.md %}#late-penalties), as stated on the policies page.
+The ANU late penalty of 5% per day [applies in this course]({% link 01-policies.md %}#late-penalties), as stated on the policies page.

 Remember, though, that gig stream goes out ~24h after the final video deadline,